If you’re in the market for a new cooktop, an induction one is definitely worth looking into.

 But before deciding to settle on an induction cooktop, some homeowners like to factor in its ease of cleanability.

 So, are induction cooktops hard to clean?
+Want to learn how to clean an induction cooktop?

 If you’re intimidated by the fancy exterior of an induction cooktop, these tips & tricks will help you keep your stovetop spick and span in no time.